omeraplak/blog-pdf-invoice-generator/articles/4-creating-mission-invoice-pages/4-creating-mission-invoice-pages.md

 ## Adding `resources` and Routes for `missions` and `invoices`

-Back in our `App.tsx`, let's quickly add the resource objects and routes definitions:
+Back in our `App.tsx`, let's quickly add the resource objects and route definitions:

 ```TypeScript
 import { Authenticated, GitHubBanner, Refine } from "@refinedev/core";